Jorge Soler Player Props: Marlins vs. Mets

-On Saturday, Jorge Soler (on the back of going 2-for-4 with a home run and an RBI) and the Miami Marlins play the New York Mets, whose starting pitcher will be Tylor Megill.
-First pitch is at 4:10 PM ET.
+The Miami Marlins and Jorge Soler, who went 0-for-4 last time in action, take on Kodai Senga and the New York Mets at LoanDepot park, Sunday at 1:40 PM ET.

-In his most recent game, he notched a home run while going 2-for-4 against the Mets.
+In his most recent game he had a hitless performance (0-for-4) against the Mets.

 Jorge Soler Game Info & Props vs. the Mets